EVHaste/haste-makes-waste/_posts/2021-09-03-consent-and-abuse-in-boyfriend-dungeon.markdown

 ### When someone encourages you to meet fewer people or be exposed to fewer perspectives, that's a red flag that they're trying to control you.

-Fortunately, by this point in the game you're already assembled a support network of people who genuinely care about your well being.
+Fortunately, by this point in the game you've already assembled a support network of people who genuinely care about your well being.
 You can talk to them about your discomfort, and they'll believe you, sometimes chiming in with validating anecdotes of their own.
 Without their care and wisdom, this game might have ended very differently, and **real-life abusers know that, too**.

 Ultimately Eric's motivation in Boyfriend Dungeon is to mold you into the ideal partner with or without your consent.
 His earlier gift of metal ingots is even symbolic of this, as the player later learns that he has been stealing pieces of different weapon-people (many of whom have also rejected him) in order to forge them into someone more obedient.
 As a suitor, he views you as an object that he can shape into something that suits _him_.